rohitralhan/GPU-Metrics-with-Grafana-OCP/README.md

 4. Verify that the data source is available in Grafana.

-## Step 5: Deploy the Grafana Dashboard for DCGM Metrics
+## Step 5: Deploy the Grafana Dashboard for visualizing DCGM Metrics

 1. Deploy the `configmap` holding the Grafana dashboard json file using the below command:
 	```